1. GENERAL PROVISIONS

 - Male 1st, 2nd and 3rd places (according to completion time)

-- Team 1st, 2nd and 3rd places (the sum of the completion time of the first and last team member to finish)
+- Team 1st, 2nd and 3rd places (the sum of the completion time of the first and last team member running with dog to finish)

 - Surprise award 1-4 (the Organiser will not release information about the conditions and reserves the right to determine the exact conditions and the awarding of these prizes)